IQSS/dataverse/doc/sphinx-guides/source/developers/performance.rst

 While in the past Solr performance hasn't been much of a concern, in recent years we've noticed performance problems when Harvard Dataverse is under load.
 Improvements were made in `PR #10050 <https://github.com/IQSS/dataverse/pull/10050>`_, for example.

+We are tracking performance problems in `#10469 <https://github.com/IQSS/dataverse/issues/10469>`_.

+In a meeting with a Solr expert on 2024-05-10 we were advised to avoid joins as much as possible.
+(It was acknowledged that many Solr users make use of joins because they have to, like we do, to keep some documents private.)
+Toward that end we have added a feature flag called ``avoid-expensive-solr-join`` as explained under :ref:`feature-flags`.

 Datasets with Large Numbers of Files or Versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~